MLH-Fellowship/gitcord-bot/README.md

 # 💻 Technologies

+We used a range of technologies in order to create GitCord Bot.
+Some were from our sponsors who sponsored the MLH Pre-Fellowship which we built our bot during (which we've highlighted below), some were vital to developing functionality (such as the GitHub API and Discord API) and others provided nice additions to our developer environment such as the linters and formatters we used.

 ## Sponsor Technologies

 - CockroachDB (Distributed Database with Standard SQL)
+- Linode (Cloud Computing & Linux Servers)
 - .tech domain (Build the Future on .tech)
-- Linode (Cloud Computing & Linux Servers)

-## Other Technologies
+## Functional Technologies

+- Discord API - Discord.js
-- GitHub API
+- GitHub API - Octokit.js
+- Lighthouse
+- Chrome Launcher
+- Wappalyzer

+## Server Technologies

-- Discord API
+- Linode
 - Netlify
+- PM2

+## Developer Technologies

+- ESLint
+- StyleLint
+- Prettier
+- Autoprefixer

 # ⚖ License